Poojasrisunkara/Bharat_Intern_02/README.md

 # WeatherWatch
 Welcome to WeatherWatch!
-This project was created as part of my internship at Prodigy Infotech.
+This project was created as part of my internship at Bharat Intern.
 The weather website provides real-time weather information and dynamically changes its background based on the current weather conditions.

 ## Table of Contents